-The figures indicates the expenditure by vote.
+The table and graph above indicates the expenditure by vote.
 These expenditure comprises of Employee related cost, operational and Capital Expenditure.
 Budget Tables are attached for reference.

 CAPITAL EXPENDITURE

 The following table provides a breakdown of budgeted capital expenditure by vote: